juliana-steinbach/HySPI/How to use.md

 ```bash
 jupyter notebook
 ```
-2) In Jupyter notebook open the file 'Project creation + biosphere + ecoinvent.ipynb'.
+2) In Jupyter notebook open the file 'Premise scenarios.ipynb'.
 This file contains instructions to:

 - Create a brightway project
 - Load the ecoinvent 3.9.1 on it
 - Load the biosphere database
-- Check the databases
-- Load the database that adapts RTE scenarios using ecoinvent
-- Load the LCI used in the foreground containing stacks and balance of plant data

-3) Once ecoinvent and biosphere were loaded into the project, it is time to load the databases that modelled the RTE scenarios using AIMs.
-Open the file 'Premise scenarios.ipynb'.
-This file contains instructions to:

-- Open the brightway project created previously
 - Load the databases according to Image, Tiam-UCL or any IAMs you find relevant for your project
+- Load a Premise inventory without applying IAM (Premise no updates)
+- Load the LCI used in the foreground containing stacks and balance of plant data (AEC/PEM)
+- Load the database that adapts RTE scenarios using ecoinvent and Premise inventories (RTE scenarios neighbouring imports)
 - Check the databases
 - Delete any database if needed

 4) Once all databases have been loaded into the project we recommend that you get familiarized with the LCA calculation before diving into the web app.
-For this you will have to activate your LCA_algebraic environment and open jupyter notebook:
+For this you will have to activate your Lca_algebraic environment and open jupyter notebook:

 ```bash
 activate environment_lca_algebraic